District of Mission

 ADDITIONAL Home Owner Grant is $845 ($570 + $275)*

-Note: The Home Owner Grant amount is reduced or eliminated based on property value and minumum property tax payable.
+*Note: The Home Owner Grant amount is reduced or eliminated based on property value over $1,100,000 with a minimum property tax payable of $300 ($100 if you are claiming the additional home owner grant).

 The grant is located on the bottom of your tax notice that will be mailed out at the end of May.
 If you know your folio number and e-Hog password (located on your tax notice), you may claim your grant online.